 The security of a provider can be summarized in a few points: the protocols offered, the type of servers used and any additional functions it may have, such as the ability to block online trackers and the like.

-- CyberGhost and Surfshark both offer the OpenVPN, IKEv2/IPsec and WireGuard as VPN protocols.
+- CyberGhost and Surfshark both offer the OpenVPN, IKEv2/IPsec, and WireGuard as VPN protocols.
+CyberGhost also has L2TP/IPSec, but this protocol should only be used for unblocking or if your router doesn’t support another protocol, seeing as it’s less secure than the other protocols.
 WireGuard is supposed to become the new best protocol, but it’s still in its developmental phase.

 - Shadowsocks is available as a “protocol” with Surfshark, but this is really just a proxy.
 Proxies can be used in countries where VPN use is blocked.
 Unfortunately, Surfshark does not explain this well in its application, which is a drawback since you get the idea that Shadowsocks is a protocol like all the others.